School Address: 545 Leaman Avenue, Millersville, 17551

-Four Day Cycle: Please note: Due to the changes implemented for the 2020-2021 school year, we are not currently following a four day cycle.
-Our school operates on a 4-day schedule (A, B, C, D).
+Four Day Cycle: Our school operates on a 4-day schedule (A, B, C, D).
 The first day of school each year is Day A, the next is Day B, etc. After Day D, we start again with Day A.

 Attendance: Excuse forms should be submitted online via Sapphire Parent Portal.
 Students are expected to attend school regularly.
 Any time the student is absent, he/she is expected to bring in a note stating the reason for the absence.
 Any absence not accompanied by an excuse will be considered unexcused.
 Students arriving after 9:00 AM will be considered tardy.
 Parents planning to remove their child from school for a pre-planned trip should complete an Educational Trip Form at least one week prior to the scheduled trip.
 All school work missed during the trip must be made up.

-Visitors: Due to COVID restrictions, we are not permitting parents or volunteers to be in the building.
-All visitors are expected to enter through the office, sign in, and wear a badge while in the building.
+Visitors: All visitors are expected to enter through the office, sign in, and wear a badge while in the building.
 In order to avoid classroom interruptions, parents are requested to leave messages and materials in the office.
 Parents picking up students for appointments prior to 3:30 PM dismissal need to come to the office and sign the student out.
 Students will be called to the office and dismissed from there.
 These procedures are in place to assure a secure environment for the students.